 Five Books interviews are expensive to produce.
 If you're enjoying this interview, please support us by donating a small amount.

 For example, she starts off by talking about how schools in the US introduced mechanised mathematical ways of scoring based on students’ test results in an attempt to check that teachers were doing a good job.
 One of the things that was in the algorithm was how well the student had done compared to how they did the year before.
 So, some of the teachers who everyone thought were really good educators could end up with a very low score.
 Some teachers were even sacked because of low scores.
 Some found that they’d get a six one year and ninety-six the next.
-What happens in this sort of situations is that people try to game the system.
+What happens in this sort of situation is that people try to game the system.
 We’re not yet talking about sophisticated AI in this example, but these are the sorts of things that AI can easily magnify.
-Teachers would game the system and do their students’ homework for them, or make the tests easier, or make certain that they had kids who did really badly last year so that they could add on a lot of value.
+Teachers would game the system and do their students’ homework for them, or make the tests easier, or make certain that they had kids who did really badly last year so that they could add a lot of value.

 O’Neil has numerous examples of how the system can be gamed.
-Another example that a lot of people in AI have talked about a lot is algorithms that try to determine the possible rates of recidivism in crime which is then used in sentencing.
+Another example that people in AI have talked about a lot is algorithms that try to determine the possible rates of recidivism in crime which is then used in sentencing.
 These are very real issues.
 A recent court case in Wisconsin concerned the COMPAS algorithm used to determine sentencing, because it appeared to be biased against black people.
 You could have lots of algorithms which are assessing insurance risk, for instance, which can end up being biased against people who live in certain areas.

 She also looked at an algorithm which measures the likelihood of staying in a job.
 One of the factors which makes you more likely to stay in a job is how close you are to where you live.
 So, one of the things I really like about the book is how she shows how what seemed to be mathematical decisions done with the lure of rationality and the lure of tech and the lure of numbers – which seem to be objective – can end up incorporating poor decisions of the past, or incorporating values or leaving them out without us consciously realising.
 The author is very clear about how something which just looks like a computer programme designed to produce a good outcome is imbued with values and may well reproduce and entrench those values.